Introduction

 model at intermediate points.
 This is known as checkpointing.

-simulation from a saved state.
+be restored from a saved state.

 Enabling Checkpointing

-checkpoint_dir and optionally checkpoint_dates
+To enable checkpointing, checkpoint_dir and optionally

-to the simulation_config section of your YAML file.
+simulation_config section of the YAML file.

 -